Explore smart charitable giving options for your year-end plan

 If you are looking for a method of providing long-lasting contributions to charitable organizations through a tax-advantaged solution, take a close look at donor advised funds.

-To learn more about donor advised funds, please contact your RBC Wealth Management® financial advisor.
-Or use the advisor locator tool to find a financial advisor near you.
+To learn more about donor advised funds, please contact your RBC Wealth Management financial advisor.
+Or use the locator tool to find an advisor near you.

 In times of natural disasters, ensuring your donation is being used in the most impactful way can be a nuanced affair.Read more